zackiles/friendly/API-DOCS.md

 #### children
 Type: `String or String Array`

 Children are the names of models that might appear as children of this model.
-When the children name might be an alias, only set the children models real name, and instead add aliases to the other models configuration.
-Dot notation can also be used to represent deep nested children, like 'bookCollection.book'.
+Only use the child models real name.
+When the property of the child is stored in is different than it's models name, make sure to add that name as an alias to the child model as well.

 #### collapsables
 Type: `String or String Array`

 These are names of properties that will still be included even when this model is collapsed as a child.
 By default, all properties of children are collapsed except the property specified by key.
-Dot notation can also be used to represent items to collapse that are found when nested in other objects, like 'bookCollection.book'.